 We encourage, influence and promote the UK’s oil and gas industry to ensure the economic recovery of oil and gas and to meet the net zero greenhouse gas emissions by 2050 target set by the Secretary of State.

 UKCS operations are served by a world-class UK supply chain, with skilled jobs and a significant turnover peaking at almost £40 billion in 2013 (approximately 40% of which is generated through exports) making a sizeable contribution to the UK’s balance of trade.

-While the OGA does not regulate the service sector, a strong supply chain is essential to achieve MER and increase the overall value of the sector.
+While the OGA does not regulate the service sector, a strong supply chain is essential to increase the overall value of the sector.
 In pursuit of this we will continue to work collaboratively with the industry, governments and trade associations to support and develop a stronger supply chain, which can compete globally.
 This will involve growing exports and reducing imports while anchoring activities and expertise in the UK and further developing the UK as a centre of excellence.